ViciousPotato/safaribooks/README.md

 1. If you want Kindle mobi output, download kindlegen from Amazon and put the binary somewhere in PATH.

    If you only need epub books this step can be skipped.

+2. Clone the safaribooks repo and change into that directory.

-2. Make sure you have Python 2 installed (Tested version Python 2.7) then run:
+3. Make sure you have Python 2 installed (Tested version Python 2.7) then run:

    `pip install safaribooks/`

    safaribooks is the folder you checkout the code.

-3. Download a book.
+4. Download a book.

   `safaribooks -u USER/EMAIL -p PASSWORD -b BOOK_ID download-epub`.